RoundSalmon4/pokerogue-fusioncalc/README.md

 ### Contributing

 Contributions to improve the calculator or add new features are welcome.
-Please submit pull requests or open issues on the project repository
+Please submit pull requests or open issues on the project repository.

 ### License

 This project is licensed under the AGPL-3.0 license.
-See the `LICENSE` file for details
+See the `LICENSE` file for details.

 ### Acknowledgements